PotentialParadox/creparm/README.md

 ## Usage
 Create a new folder in which you will run the optimization.
 Place gaussian input file with cartesian coordinates into the folder.
+The atom types can be either character or numeric.
 An possible input could be
 ```
 #P AM1 opt